kellyr99/Numerical-Methods-Algorithms/days/README.md

+#Days

-this program determines how many days have passed in the current year. the required inputs are the current month, the day of the month, and if it is a leap year or not.
+This program determines how many days have passed in the current year. the required inputs are the current month, the day of the month, and if it is a leap year or not.